-During the fourth quarter of 2023, the company performed a quantitative goodwill impairment test for each reporting unit.
-The quantitative assessment indicated that each reporting unit's fair value exceeded its carrying value, as such no impairment charge was recognized as of December 31, 2023.
-We estimated the fair value of the reporting units using a combination of discounted cash flows and market-based valuation methodologies as noted above.
+During the fourth quarter of 2024, the company performed a quantitative goodwill impairment test for each reporting unit.
+The quantitative assessment indicated that the DWS reporting unit had a fair value that equaled its carrying value and all the other reporting units' fair values exceeded their carrying values, as such no additional impairment charge was recognized as of December 31, 2024.
+The CA&I reporting unit had a fair value in excess of book value, including goodwill, of 10%.
+The fair value of the reporting units was estimated using a combination of discounted cash flows and market-based valuation methodologies as noted above.
 These methodologies involve significant assumptions that are subject to variability.